Twenty top Titanic facts

 11) But there was one very big problem.
 Titanic only carried twenty lifeboats — only enough to hold around half of the people on board!
 What’s worse, the first lifeboats were launched half-empty, wasting precious spaces.
 In panic, many people jumped into the ocean to escape the sinking ship!

-12) As Titanic sank, the stern (the front) went down first, causing the bow (the back) to rise out of the water and into the air.
+12) As Titanic sank, the bow (the front) went down first, causing the stern (the back) to rise out of the water and into the air.
 At around 2am, this tilt caused the ship to break in two, sending all those still on board into the freezing cold ocean…

 13) In the -2°C waters, most passengers who went into the sea would have died from the cold within 15 minutes.
 Some managed to survive a little longer by treading water or clinging onto bits of floating wreckage.